EliBrignac/Student-Perfromance-Analysis/README.md

 ### The General Data
+I got this data set from kaggle.com and it can be found at this [LINK](https://www.kaggle.com/datasets/rkiattisak/student-performance-in-mathematics)
 #### Here are the graphs that the general_analysis file makes, I just made them because it was fun and interesting